How to Have Sex: Plot

-In the afternoon, the friends depart the hotel, sharing goodbyes with the other group and discussing plans to meet up in the future.
-Tara hugs Badger goodbye, avoiding interacting with Paddy.
-At the airport, Skye again presses Tara for details of her encounters with Paddy, which Tara attempts to evade.
-When alone with Em, Tara privately admits that Paddy raped her by having sex with her while she was asleep.
-Em initially asserts that Tara should have said something during the trip, but then assures Tara that what happened was not "fine".
+In the afternoon, the friends depart the hotel, sharing goodbyes with the other group and discussing meeting up in the future.
+Tara hugs Badger goodbye, but avoids interacting with Paddy.
+At the airport, Skye again presses Tara for details of her encounters with Paddy, which Tara evades.
+When alone with Em, Tara confides that Paddy had sex with her while she was asleep.
+Em says that Tara should have said something, and that what happened was not "fine".

 On their way to board the plane back home to England, Em promises Tara that together they will overcome their troubles, telling her "we got this".